rackerlabs/support-how-to/content/office-365/add-an-office-365-license.md

 1. In the [Manage Office 365 at Rackspace Control Panel](https://office365.cp.rackspace.com), click on **Users**.
 2. Click **Add User**.
 3. Fill in the requested information to create the new user.
 It automatically generates a one-time password for you to give to    the user.
 This password must be changed upon first login.
-4. Select the License you'd like to apply to the user.</br>
+4. Select the License you'd like to apply to the user.<br>
    **Note:** You must have available licenses in order to assign them.
 See the preceding section to add a more licenses.
 5. Click **Add User** at the bottom of the page to finish the process.